What are Rich Snippets and How to Get Them?

 Special announcement

-A special announcement is one of the new types of markup for enriched search results that is in Beta.
-Currently, this type of structured data works only for local and national resources and announcements, such as updates on restrictions and closures caused by COVID-19 outbreaks, openings of testing or vaccination centers, or disease spread statistics and maps.
+Special announcements are a new type of markup for enriched search results.
+The feature is currently in Beta.
+It only works for local and national resources and announcements, such as facilities closures, travel restrictions, openings of testing or vaccination centers, or disease spread statistics and maps.

 To do this, you’ll need to add the SpecialAnnouncement schema markup to your urgent information, publish your page, and submit it to Google through Search Console.
-Google will generate rich results that will target your area.
+Google will generate different rich snippet types that will target your area.
 The announcement will expire after the date that you specify in the markup that indicates when the information is no longer useful.

 Software app